AdiMiMC07/TextUtility-React/README.md

 # TextUtils
-This is a text utility web app made with reacts
+This is a text utility web app made with reactjs